 You can’t come to Port Stanley in the summer and not hit the beach.
 It is wide and long and situated on Lake Erie.
 There are plenty of fun summer activities available, including beach volleyball and plenty of space for long walks or hanging out with your friends and family.

 Take a Wine Tour at Quai du Vin

-Just a few minutes drive from Port Stanley you can take a ride into the country and stop by the Quai du Vin Estate Winery.
+Just a few minutes drive from Port Stanley; you can take a ride into the country and stop by the Quai du Vin Estate Winery.
 I first visited the winery during a blizzard and came home with few bottles.
-This time, I met winemaker Jamie Quai for a tour of the winery and learned more about the wines I fell in love with.
+This time, I met winemaker Jamie Quai for a tour of the winery and learned more about their wines.

 What I love most about this winery is their commitment to stay within their limits.
 A boutique winery that isn’t trying to bottle as many wines as they can or feature themselves in the LCBO, but a winery that loves wine and wants to make the best of its harvests each year.

 Be sure to stop by the Village of Sparta after your wine tour which is 2 minutes drive and on the way back into Port Stanley.
 Sparta Candles has a great little gift show with their famous candles and fun souvenirs.
-There are also a number of other shops and galleries to browse through.
+There are also several other shops and galleries to browse through.

 Where to Stay in Port Stanley

-For this visit, we stayed at the Inn on the Harbour which gave me this amazing view of the waterfront from my hotel room.
-However, aside from the beautiful view and the great location I was not completely satisfied with my room, or the hotel and would not recommend it to my readers based on my own experience.
+For this visit, we stayed at the Inn on the Harbour, which gave me this fantastic view of the waterfront from my hotel room.
+However, aside from the beautiful view and the great location, I was not completely satisfied with my room, or the hotel and would not recommend it to my readers based on my own experience.